Skip to content

 • Safe resource management: with_table ensures tables are always closed

-• Zero external dependencies: Built entirely on OTP's ETS and DETS
+• No native dependencies: No NIFs or build steps; backed entirely by OTP's built-in ETS and DETS